 What Are the Potential Penalties for Non-Compliance With GDPR Regulations?

 The potential penalties for non-compliance with GDPR regulations include fines of up to €20 million or 4% of annual global turnover, whichever is higher.
-Organizations may also face reputational damage and loss of customer trust.
+Organisations may also face reputational damage and loss of customer trust.

 How Does GDPR Impact Small Businesses and Startups?